 The difference between the old alchemists and the modern financial alchemists is that the actions of the latter group endanger the stability of an already fragile financial system.

 Options contracts are derivatives instruments.
 The VIX index futures contracts are derivative instruments based on options contracts.
 In turn, volatility ETNs, such as XIV and ZIV, are derivative instruments that offer exposure to VIX futures contracts, essentially these ETNs are:

 or called D^3 derivatives in this article.

-Modern alchemists are finance professionals that build derivatives on top of derivatives in an effort to create wealth for their firm and users of these products.
-They satisfy a huge demand for high returns but unavoidably at higher risks since there is no free lunch.
+Modern alchemists are finance professionals that build derivatives on top of derivatives to create wealth for their firm and users of these products.
+They satisfy a huge demand for high returns but are unavoidably at higher risks since there is no free lunch.

 But in essence, these products act as (financial) amplifiers of risk when moving from one derivative level to the next.
 The amplified risk comes with amplified expected returns in accordance to finance theory.

 The idea is in principle simple then: If one wants to create a product with higher expected returns, then one must create a new derivative level.

 Examples of the new alchemy of D^3 derivatives are volatility ETNs such as XIV and ZIV.

 Unlike old alchemy which did not pose systemic risks, these financial products amplify systematic risk and increase the probability of financial instability.
 This was confirmed in the last two weeks with the unwinding of the short volatility trade.
 Traders got ruined and funds risk liquidation while at the same time regulators appear ignorant of the risks or unwilling to deal with them.

 In the stock market, a large percentage of participants invest their hard-earned pension money but there are also a few reckless speculators who play with D^3 products and endanger the stability of not only equities but of the global financial system and maybe the world.